RiskOfResources/photomode/README.md

 * Smooth Rotation Max Speed
   * An arbitrary value that determines how quickly the smooth camera can rotate with the mouse.
 Setting this to 0 would prevent all mouse movements.
   * The value is quite high by default (depending on your base camera sensitivity) so you'll see effect at or around 0.
-  * Set a value very close to 0 if you're looking for extremely smooth movements.
+  * Set a value very close to 0 if you're looking for extremely smooth movements as that will prevent abrupt changes in rotation.
 * Smooth Rotation Decay
   * How quickly the rotation slows after letting go of the mouse.
 Setting this to 0 means the camera will always continue rotating at the speed it was rotating when you let go of the mouse.